altanai/webrtc/README.md

 ## Extra

-Following are the additioanl libraries packed with the project
+Following are the additional libraries packed with the project

 **Gulp**
-Minify and concat the js and css files  into minscripts
+Minify and concat the js and css files  into minified scripts

 **Task Runner**
 you can run gulp alone to minify and concat the js and css files  into min-scripts